Indian Hot Springs: History

 In 1964, Jerry Hancock purchased the hot springs property; his wife Irene ran the swimming pool.
-In 1966 the pool was shut down by the Arizona health department due to the fact that the hot spring water was unclorinated and deemed unsafe.
+In 1966 the pool was shut down by the Arizona health department due to the fact that the hot spring water was unchlorinated and deemed unsafe.

 During the 1970s and beyond, the hot springs property had a colorful history of various owners over the years that included the Earth First environmental activist group, another group that called themselves Ruckus, and later a group that included Mick Jagger who first visited the resort in 1982 with the Rolling Stones.

 In 1998, Royce and Regina Richardson, a gun-carrying well-to-do couple from Phoenix took the hot springs property by force, evicting the caretaker Wesley Prophet.
-The property was owned byt the Indian Springs Ranch Corporation at the time.
-The Richardsons' intended to use the springs property as a private retreat, and to establish a business venture that included growing medicinal herbs and building a bottling plant.
+The property was owned by the Indian Springs Ranch Corporation at the time.
+The Richardsons intended to use the springs property as a private retreat, and to establish a business venture that included growing medicinal herbs and building a bottling plant.

 The following year they were charged with forcible entry without written authorization.

-In February 2002, Earth First held a conference at the site which was crashed in the evening of February 19 by Ruckus, a competing environmental group.
+In February 2002, Earth First held a conference at the site which wascrashed in the evening of February 19 by Ruckus, a competing environmental group.
 A doctor was shot and killed during the skuffle, and the gunman later committed suicide while being pursued by the police.
 The 49-year old shooter was Jonathan Bailey from England, who shot Dr. James A. Dassault with a .9mm Glock pistol before killing himself with a shotgun.

-On February 28, 2008, the 105 year old historic hot springs hotel burned, all that was left were a few masonry walls.
+On February 28, 2008, the 105-year-old historic hot springs hotel burned, all that was left were a few masonry walls.

+Location

+The Hot Spring lies about 153 mi southeast of Phoenix, the state capital of Arizona.
+Eden is around 2.7 mi away, which is the closest town.
+Safford Regional Airport, located around 22.4 mi from the hot spring, is the closest airport.
+Also, this hot spring is close to the Gila River.